 Seibel was lead trial lawyer for the joint defense group and effectively crossed the state’s most crucial witness, as well as conducting other witness examinations.
 Other team members conducted a number of witness examinations, including of critical third-party witnesses, and provided outstanding trial support in this complex trial.

 This victory came in only the second case to be tried to judgment in the more than 10-year history of this litigation.
-It is a critical win for Priceline and other online travel companies that continue to face state and local governments seeking to find ways to increase their tax revenue.
-The state has appealed the decision.
+It is a critical win for Priceline and other online travel companies that continue to face state and local governments seeking to use litigation to increase their tax revenue.